-“As you can imagine, trying to search a folder that’s on-site somewhere to see who’s oriented and when they were last oriented, what orientations they had and what levels of orientation they had never really worked very well.
+“As you can imagine, trying to search a folder that’s on-site somewhere to see who’s orientated and when they were last orientated, what orientations they had and what levels of orientation they had never really worked very well.
 It certainly wasn’t sustainable as our company has grown.” – Nigel Smith, Site Manager.

 When contractors turned up to work, a site manager would have to search through a ring binder with paper records of an individual’s training and certificates.
 This traditional system was inefficient and unsustainable as RES continued to grow.